JimzyLui/DevLeague-Modules/Databases/NoSQL/README.md

 ---

 #### NoSQL Databases
-- Students should **fully grok** NoSQL databases
+- Students should **fully grok** what NoSQL databases are
 - Students should **fully grok** the difference between NoSql and RDBMS's.
+- Students should be able to explain the different NoSql stores
+    - document store
+        - schema-less documents in collections
+    - key-value store
+    - graph database
+    - wide-column store

 #### MongoDB
-- Students should explain how to start the MongoDB server locally and get into the MongoDB shell
+- Students should be able to explain how to start the MongoDB server locally and get into the MongoDB shell
 - Students should understand databases, collections and documents in MongoDB
 - Students should understand the core concepts of MongoDB
     - ObjectID